 Other election periods

 You can enroll in one of our plans outside of the initial or annual enrollment periods if certain situations apply to you.
 Some examples of these situations are:

-- You are eligible for extra help, including a subsidy for low income
+- You are eligible for Extra Help, including a Low Income Subsidy (LIS).